Legal Docs Hub

 A. Account & profile data (Issuer & Wallet)

-• Name, email, organization, role; login identifiers handled via Auth0 (EU).
+• Name, email, organization, role; login identifiers handled via Amazon Cognito (EU) (legacy Auth0 (EU) during the ongoing migration).

-• Source: you or your organization (Issuer), and Auth0 during sign‑in.
+• Source: you or your organization (Issuer), and the identity provider during sign‑in.

 B. Credential issuance data (EDC metadata)